Processing Knowledge

-How Many Stages are There in the Catalytic Converter Recycling Process?
+What Are The Stages in the Catalytic Converter Recycling Process?

-Toll-refining converters is the only way to extract the precious metals that they contain.
+Toll-refining converters is the only way to extract the valuable metals that they contain.
 Here’s how the process works.

 Grading